TL;DR — Quick Answer

 1. Their Social Media Goes Over-the-Top

 Suddenly, their Instagram looks like a highlight reel for the world’s happiest person.
 Constant parties, new friends, epic adventures.
-This isn’t genuine happiness; it’s a performance.
-They’re not trying to convince you they’re happy—they’re trying to convince themselves.
+This isn’t genuine happiness — it’s a performance.
+They’re not trying to convince you they’re happy.
+They’re trying to convince themselves.
+This is one of the most consistent signs your ex is unhappy — the louder the broadcast, the quieter the reality.

 3. They Make Drastic, Impulsive Changes

-A sudden platinum blonde haircut, a new tattoo, quitting their job to “find themselves.”
-These are attempts to shed their old identity—the one that was tied to you.
+A sudden new look, a tattoo, quitting their job to “find themselves.”
+These are attempts to shed their old identity — the one that was tied to you.
 It’s a desperate search for a fresh start because the present is too painful.

 4. The “Accidental” Drunk Dial or Text

-5. They’re Fishing for Information From Mutual Friends
+5. They’re Fishing for Information Through Mutual Friends

-They’re not asking “How are you doing?” in a casual way.
+They’re not asking “How are you doing?” casually.
 They’re digging.
 “Have they been dating?
 Do they seem sad?
 Did they mention me?”
-This is a clear sign you’re still living rent-free in their head.
+This is a clear sign you’re still living rent-free in their head — and one of the strongest ways to tell if your ex is miserable without directly asking them.

 6. They Bring Up Nostalgic “Good Old Days” Memories

-If you do happen to communicate, and they steer the conversation back to a happy memory (“Remember that time we…?”), they are romanticizing the past.
-This is a classic sign of regret and an indication that their current reality isn’t living up to their expectations.
+If you do happen to communicate and they steer the conversation back to a happy memory — “Remember that time we…?” — they are romanticizing the past.
+This is a classic sign of regret and a strong indicator that their current reality isn’t living up to their expectations.
+It’s also one of the clearest signs your ex still cares.

 Jumping into a new relationship right away is a classic avoidance tactic.
-If their new partner is the complete opposite of you, it’s an even stronger sign.
-They’re trying to create distance from the pain by choosing something—anything—that doesn’t remind them of what they lost.
+If their new partner is the complete opposite of you, it’s an even stronger signal.
+They’re trying to create distance from the pain by choosing something — anything — that doesn’t remind them of what they lost.

 8. They Try to Make You Jealous

 This is the more calculated version of the rebound.
-They’re not just dating someone new; they’re making sure you see it.
+They’re not just dating someone new — they’re making sure you see it.
 Posting pictures, showing up at places you frequent.
 This is a power play born from insecurity and a desperate need for a reaction from you.
+It’s also one of the most recognizable signs your ex is testing you — watching to see if you still care.

 9. They Haven’t Deleted Your Photos